afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 slug: goal-of-software-development
 ---

 Why would anyone do it?
 I mean, let's face it.
-We programmers are picky.
+We, programmers, are picky.
 We want to work on what we please to.
 We want to go to expensive conferences.
 We feel entitled to call the shots.

 I guess one of the reasons is that we might produce software – eventually.